A vanishing result for a Casson-type instanton invariant: Casson-invariant for negative definite four-manifolds

 The dependence of $V_{\boldsymbol{\omega}}$ on $\bfomega$ is linear, and the map $\W \times \A \to L^2_l(X;\Lambda^2_+ \tensor \su(E))$, $(\bfomega,A) \mapsto V_{\bfomega}(A)$ is a smooth map of Banach-manifolds. \\

-\begin{remark} The Proposition \ref{holonomy map} continues to hold in the completions with the $L^{p}_{k}$ norms, for any $p \geq 1$ and $k \geq 0$.
-By a diagonalisation argument the constants $C_{i}$ in the preceeding definition may be chosen so that the convergence (\ref{convergence pert}) occurs for all $p \geq 1$ and all $k \leq l$ at once, and we suppose that this were the case. \end{remark}
+For the following Remark see \cite[Section 3.2 and in particular the bottom of p.
+70]{K}. \begin{remark} Proposition \ref{holonomy map} continues to hold in the completions with the $L^{p}_{k}$ norms, for any $p \geq 1$ and $k \geq 0$.
+By a diagonalisation argument the constants $C_{i}$ in the preceding definition may be chosen so that the convergence (\ref{convergence pert}) occurs for all $p \geq 1$ and all $k \leq l$ at once, and we suppose in the sequel that such a choice has been made. \end{remark}